Service Layer Pattern

 Service Directory

-All services live in backend/src/services/ (46 files).
-Each service has a matching interface in backend/src/interfaces/ (48 files including infrastructure interfaces).
+All services live in backend/src/services/ (148 files as of 2026-06).
+Each service has a matching interface in backend/src/interfaces/ (71 files including infrastructure interfaces).

 ServiceResponsibility